womanonrails/womanonrails.com/workshops.md

   <img src="/images/workshops/programming-community.jpg" alt="Community of programming women">
 </figure>

-**Join in our community.
+**Join our community.
 Find new job and change your life.**

-<a href="{{ site.baseurl }}/workshops#woman-on-rails-newsletter" class='btn btn-danger btn-large'>Inform me about new course</a>
+<a href="{{ site.baseurl }}/workshops#woman-on-rails-newsletter" class='btn btn-danger btn-lg btn-block'>Inform me about new course</a>

 Take care of your programming skills and start programming adventure.

 ### You don't know where to start?

-- You don't know, what to choose as a career path in IT?
+- You don't know what to choose as a career path in IT?
 - Immensity of information is scary for you?
 - You search for some structured way to become a programmer?

 You are in good hands.
 I will help you to organize your knowledge.
-Step by step I will show you programming concepts and even more.
+Step by step I will show you some programming concepts and even more.

 ### You have the basics and you want to learn more?